ThomTrab/geovoile-tracking/README.md

 # geovoile-tracking
-Collect and merge race boat data from geovoile.com
+Collect race boat data managed by geovoile.com :
+ * Boat Name
+ * Positions

+Merge all in a sigle GPX file